Updated on July 9th, 2025 by Felix Martinez

-We have created a full list of all 53 Dividend Kings, along with important financial metrics such as price-to-earnings ratios and dividend yields.
+We have compiled a comprehensive list of all 55 Dividend Kings, including key financial metrics such as price-to-earnings ratios and dividend yields.
 You can access the spreadsheet by clicking on the link below:

 Despite its small size, National Fuel Gas has promising long-term growth prospects and a reasonable valuation.
-In addition, the stock is offering a dividend yield of 3.3%, which is much higher than the 1.2% yield of the S&P 500, and there is room for more dividend raises down the road.
+Additionally, the stock offers a dividend yield of 2.6%, which is significantly higher than the 1.2% yield of the S&P 500, and there is room for further dividend increases in the future.

 Business Overview

-National Fuel Gas is a diversified and vertically integrated company that operates in four segments: Exploration & Production, Pipeline & Storage, Gathering, and Utility.
-The upstream segment (exploration & production) is by far the most important one, as it generates 50% of the EBITDA of the company.
+National Fuel Gas is a diversified and vertically integrated company operating in four segments: Exploration and Production, Pipeline and Storage, Gathering, and Utility.
+The upstream segment (exploration and production) is by far the most important one, as it generates 48% of the company’s EBITDA.

-The midstream division (pipeline & storage and gathering) generates 38% of EBITDA, while the downstream segment (utility) generates the remaining 12% of EBITDA.
+The midstream division (pipeline & storage, and gathering) generates 39% of EBITDA, while the downstream segment (utility) generates the remaining 13% of EBITDA.

-While National Fuel Gas seems to be a pure commodity stock on the surface, with all the disadvantages related to the boom-and-bust cycles of commodity producers, the company has a superior business model compared to commodity producers.
+While National Fuel Gas appears to be a pure commodity stock on the surface, with all the disadvantages associated with the boom-and-bust cycles of commodity producers, the company has a superior business model compared to other commodity producers.
 Thanks to its vertically integrated business model, it enjoys significant synergies.

 Source: Investor Presentation